A word cloud constructed entirely from the testimony of a Guantanamo Bay prison camp detainee…

 Well done, to Ollin Productions and the entire “After Hell” crew.
 Keep up the good work.
 We want more.
 We need more.

-In his intro to George Romero’s zombie masterpiece Night Of The Living Dead, Max Brooks explained: “Yes, there were zombie movies before Night of the Living Dead, just like there were space movies before Star Wars …”
+In his intro to the Barbican screening of George Romero’s zombie masterpiece Night Of The Living Dead, Max Brooks explained: “Yes, there were zombie movies before Night of the Living Dead, just like there were space movies before Star Wars …”

 Likewise, there were technical manuals describing how to survive hideous, unnatural apocalyptic threats to human survival before Max Brooks’ “The Zombie Survival Guide”, but…